Frequently Asked Questions¶

 β What's the difference between TD and IGN signals?¶

-TD (Touchdown) = Early warning - Indicates early-cycle reversal conditions - Typically viewed as observation signal, not entry trigger - Often appears first in a reversal sequence
+TD (Touchdown) = Early Cycle Warning - Indicates early-cycle reversal conditions - Accumulation phase detection - Often appears first in a cycle sequence

-IGN (Ignition) = Momentum indication - Indicates momentum breakout conditions - Commonly interpreted as potential long entry signal - Often follows TD signals
+IGN (Ignition) = Momentum Confirmation - Indicates momentum breakout conditions - Markup phase detection - Often follows TD events

-The Quick Start Guide explains all 5 signal types.
+The Quick Start Guide explains all 5 event types.

 π¨ Can I customize indicator settings?¶